AI is the next era, and I went all in before the market did.

 The anchors aren't flukes.
 The spread:

-Offline tool, Worker backend, database, marketing site, admin CRM, Stripe live, all orchestrated through Claude Code.
-I spec, orchestrate, and run the evals.
+• One person, full stack.
+Offline tool, backend, database, marketing site, admin CRM, live payments, all built through Claude Code.
+I design it, wire it up, and run the testing myself.

 A conviction bet, in order.